 I tried to limit this blog post to only five tips, but I couldn’t resist throwing in this gem from David Szetela, CEO of FMB Media, which is particularly useful to agencies looking to work with local advertisers.
 David recommends that you:

 Identify the biggest companies in your area, then perform Google searches to discover whether they’re advertising.
 For those who are, determine whether they’re employing best practices.
 Are their ads appearing for pertinent searches, and are they well-written?
 Then email or fax a top marketing executive or the CEO, listing the mistakes and offering a free mini-audit.

 This is an excellent way to show these companies that their current management strategy is not optimal and showcase that you have the expertise to improve it.
 Even if they aren’t ready to make a move, your call will certainly make a lasting impression.
-If you want to take this one step further, recommend that your prospects run our AdWords Performance Grader, which will help to pinpoint their account’s weaknesses.
+If you want to take this one step further, recommend that your prospects run our Free Google Ads Performance Grader, which will help to pinpoint their account’s weaknesses.